balanced/balanced-api/README.md

 # Balanced ACH API [Beta]

-The goal of this API is to let you debit (withdrawal) from and credit (deposit) to bank accounts in the US using next business day [ACH](http://en.wikipedia.org/wiki/Automated_Clearing_House) transfers.
+The goal of this API is to let you credit (deposit) to bank accounts in the US using next business day [ACH](http://en.wikipedia.org/wiki/Automated_Clearing_House) transfers.
 Balanced already provides an API to charge cards, holds funds in escrow, and deposit to bank accounts.
-This API has been broken off, for now, to let the Balanced team build add ACH debits without altering the existing stable API (`v1`).
-Aspects of this API have already been and will continue to be merged into `v1`.

 ## Milestones